ikolomi/spring-data-valkey/examples/README.md

 ## Notes

-- All examples use **Valkey GLIDE** as the connection driver (Lettuce and Jedis are also supported)
+- All examples use Valkey GLIDE as the connection driver (Lettuce and Jedis are also supported)
 - Most examples create resources directly in `main()` for simplicity; see `cache` and `repositories` for Spring `@Configuration` examples
-- Each example cleans up any data it creates in Valkey
+- Each example cleans up any data it creates in the datastore